Use Your Phone To Get Your Financial Life In Line

 I Was Raised Cheap—Now I Choose To Be 'Fabulously Frugal'

 Growing up in Ohio, my parents passed on the ancient art of penny-pinching.
-And now that I'm living an adult(ish) life in oh-so-expensive Seattle, I’ve elevated my ability to hond onto a buck to levels even they might find impressive.
+And now that I'm living an adult(ish) life in oh-so-expensive Seattle, I’ve elevated my ability to hold onto a buck to levels even they might find impressive.

 Use These Five Tips to Achieve Mastery Over Your No-Credit Life